Doctors Note Logo

 Feeling Jet Lagged Without Traveling?
 Circadian Rhythm Basics

-There are several factors to consider, and feeling jet lagged at home often means your circadian rhythm is out of sync due to irregular sleep schedules, late-night light or screen use, shift work, stress, poor sleep quality, or underlying health conditions.
+Feeling jet lagged at home usually means your circadian rhythm is out of sync.
+Common causes include irregular sleep schedules, late-night screen or light exposure, shift work, chronic stress, poor sleep quality, or underlying health conditions like sleep apnea, thyroid issues, or depression.

 answer background